 Attribute Tab: The Attribute Tab displays the element attributes for the model data elements.

-Operation Tab: The Operation Data tab contains all of the operational features of InfoWater.
-Click here to learn more about the Operation Data feature of InfoWater.
+Operation Tab: The Operation Data tab contains all of the operational features of InfoWater Pro.

-Command Center: The Command Center tab contains all of the Command features of InfoWater.
+Command Center: The Command Center tab contains all of the Command features of InfoWater Pro.

 Note: The check box on the heading line of the data sections controls the visibility of the data section.
 If the check is removed, the data will not be visible.

-This section of the Model Explorer provides you with tools to create, edit and operate on the different operational features of InfoWater.
+This section of the Model Explorer provides you with tools to create, edit, and operate on the different operational features of InfoWater Pro.

 See below to learn more:

-Annotation - The annotation folder allows you to add, edit or display annotation on the map display.
-See Annotation Dialog Box
+Annotation - The annotation folder allows you to add, edit, or display annotation on the map display.

-Contour - The Contour Folder of the Operation Tab allows you to display, add or edit contours on the map display.
-See Contour Dialog Box
+Contour - The Contour Folder of the Operation Tab allows you to display, add, or edit contours on the map display.

-Curve - Add, edit or display curve data.
-Right Click for the Curve menu or double click an existing Curve to edit.
+Curve - Add, edit, or display curve data.
+Right click for the Curve menu or double click an existing Curve to edit.
 Curves are objects that contain data pairs representing a relationship between two quantities.
-A curve is used to comparing one value against another (ex.
-Head vs. Flow).
-Curves are assigned to data elements through the Attribute Tab.
-See: Curve Dialog Box
+A curve is used to compare one value to another (e.g., Head vs. Flow).
+Curves are assigned to data elements through the Attribute tab.

-DB Query - Add, edit or display a DB Query.
+DB Query - Add, edit, or display a DB Query.
 Right click for the DB Query menu or double click an existing DB Query to edit.
-A query of a database allows the user to extract a record (or records) of a data using logical statements on a field (or fields) stored within a specific database.
-With InfoWater, the user is able to select network components and related data by creating logical query statements through the user-friendly DB Query feature.
-See: DB Query Dialog Box
+A query of a database allows the you to extract a record (or records) of a data using logical statements on a field (or fields) stored within a specific database.
+With InfoWater Pro, you are able to select network components and related data by creating logical query statements through the user-friendly DB Query feature.

-Output Relate - Add, Edit or Display the output relate.
-Right click for the Output Relate Menu or double click an existing Output Relate to edit.
+Output Relate - Add, Edit, or Display the output relate.
+Right click for the Output Relate menu or double click an existing Output Relate to edit.
 The Output Relate option is used to establish relationships between modeling input data and modeling results.
 Once a relate (link) is established, you can then apply queries against the current project based on modeling inputs and simulation results simultaneously.
-See: Output Relate Dialog Box

-Pattern - Add, edit or display Pattern data.
-Right click for Pattern Menu or double click an existing Pattern to edit.
+Pattern - Add, edit, or display Pattern data.
+Right click for Pattern menu or double click an existing Pattern to edit.
 A pattern is a graph (assigned to an element) - used to represent temporal (time-dependent) variations within the system.

-Query Set - Add, edit or display Query Set data.
-Right Click for Query Set Menu or double click an existing Query Set to edit.
+Query Set - Add, edit, or display Query Set data.
+Right click for Query Set menu or double click an existing Query Set to edit.
 A Query Set is a collection of individual database queries (made from the DB Query command) stored as a unique set of data.
-Query sets are used to group logical expressions for InfoWater network elements (pipes, junctions, etc) for network management and graphical presentation purposes.
-See: Query Set Dialog Box
+Query sets are used to group logical expressions for InfoWater Pro network elements (pipes, junctions, etc) for network management and graphical presentation purposes.

-Simulation Options - Add, edit or display Simulation Options.
-Right click for the Simulation Options Menu or double click an existing Simulation Option to edit.
+Simulation Options - Add, edit, or display Simulation Options.
+Right click for the Simulation Options menu or double click an existing Simulation Option to edit.
 The Simulation Options dialog box is used to adjust some facet of the model simulation prior to a model run.
 You may create and customize the simulation Options for each scenario.
-See: Simulation Options Dialog Box

-Simulation Report - Add, edit or display Simulation Report options.
-Right click for the Simulation Report Menu or double click an existing Simulation Report to edit.
+Simulation Report - Add, edit, or display Simulation Report options.
+Right click for the Simulation Report menu or double click an existing Simulation Report to edit.
 A simulation report can be created as part of a scenario or simulation run and controls the data that is stored in the simulation report file.

-Simulation Time - Add, edit or display Simulation Time options.
-Right click for the Simulation Time Menu or double click an existing Simulation Time to edit.
-The Simulation Time feature of InfoWater allows the user to change the time-step at which an extended period simulation is to be analyzed or to select a Steady State simulation.
-See: Simulation Time Dialog Box
+Simulation Time - Add, edit, or display Simulation Time options.
+Right click for the Simulation Time menu or double click an existing Simulation Time to edit.
+The Simulation Time feature of InfoWater Pro allows you to change the time-step at which an extended period simulation is to be analyzed or to select a Steady State simulation.

 Command Center Tab

-This section of the Model Explorer provides you with tools to create, edit and operate on the different operational features of InfoWater.
+This section of the Model Explorer provides you with tools to create, edit, and operate on the different operational features of InfoWater Pro.

 See below to learn more: